Daughter to bury father missing for 50 years in Vietnam

 Her mother could never talk about that day, but she gave Crosby and her three brothers a binder with articles about her father’s plane zooming low through the clouds on a bomb damage assessment mission before it was gunned down by North Vietnamese ground forces in 1965.
 The 31-year-old pilot was armed only with cameras, his daughter said.

 Crosby and her grandmother made a pact to someday bring home the remains of Lt.
-Commander Frederick P. Crosby and bury him in his hometown of San Diego.
+Cmdr.
+Frederick P. Crosby and bury him in his hometown of San Diego.

-“It just changed my life in so many ways,” said the energy consultant who lives in New York.
+“It just changed my life in so many ways,” the energy consultant who lives in New York said earlier in an interview.
 “It relieved a lot of sadness that I’ve been carrying around in my heart very quietly.”

 The U.S. military actively searches for missing service members from conflicts worldwide.
 According to the National League of Families of American Prisoners and Missing in Southeast Asia, 969 missing service members have been accounted for since the end of the Vietnam War in 1975, while the whereabouts of 1,611 remain a mystery.